pyladies/pyladies-kit/docs/faqs.rst

 Can men attend local PyLadies chapter events?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It’s up to you.
-Generally, it’s good to hold women-only events as wellas events for both genders (either women and +1 guests, or anyone who wants to attend).
+Generally, it’s good to hold women-only events as well as events for both genders (either women and +1 guests, or anyone who wants to attend).
 Just be aware that the dynamic of the room tends to change when the male:female ratio becomes lopsided.

 A good way to hold a mixed-gender event is to partner with a local Python user group.